About F3ST

 How F3ST Started

-Since that event, F3ST hit the ground running.
+F3ST hit the ground running.
 McDowell County generously “loaned” staff member Blair Melton to help get the new organization off the ground.
 With the help of Shane Prisby from Burke County, Heather Cotton with the City of Marion, McDowell County Economic Development Director Charles Abernathy and Josh Harrold, Town Manager for the town of Black Mountain, the team developed bylaws and put together the foundational strategy for an effective 501c3 organization.

 F3ST is grateful for past and present funding support from: McDowell County, City of Marion, Town of Black Mountain, Town of Old Fort, Town of Glen Alpine, Burke County, City of Morganton.